South African National Lottery: EAZiWIN

 As well as tickets for the Draw Games, the National Lottery also sells instant win digital scratch cards.

-They are digital scratch cards, where a card is compared against a slip and not scratched like traditional scratchcards.
-These are called 'EAZiWIN and are based on traditional African games.

-Cards range from R3 to R5.
+These cards are sold entirely online.
+Some cards are based on traditional african games, others on sports.
+As of January 2024, there are 20 different EAZiWIN games.

-Discontinued games.
+Discontinued games

-These are the games that The National Lottery offered as over the years but there are no more sales for the games that we missed over the years:

 Wina Manje

 Wina Manje was a scratchcard game that consisted of many types of scratch cards.
 This was replaced by EAZiWIN in 2015.